Western Australia is the world’s largest supplier of iron ore.

 The rapid growth in China’s iron ore demand since the early-2000s led to a substantial rise in prices and Western Australia’s iron ore producers responded by investing tens of billions of dollars in new mines and rail and port infrastructure.

 Western Australia’s iron ore sales more than doubled over the past decade, from 306 million tonnes in 2008 to 811 million tonnes in 2018.
-After years of strong growth, Western Australia’s iron ore sales are slowing, as recently completed projects ramp up to full production.
+After years of strong growth, Western Australia’s iron ore sales are slowing, as China’s demand slows and new mines reach full production.

 However, Western Australia’s major iron ore producers have approved a number of new projects recently to sustain supply and product quality.
 These include BHP’s South Flank project, Rio Tinto’s Koodaideri project and Fortescue Metals Group’s Eliwana and Iron Bridge Stage 2 projects.
 Western Australia’s expenditure on iron ore exploration also grew by 3 per cent to $290 million in 2018.